Morris County

 Monthly County RACES Net

-A RACES radio net is held at 8:00 p.m. on the first Monday of every month, except it is held on the second Monday when the first Monday is a legal holiday.
-All municipal RACES units are invited to participate.
+The Morris County Emergency RACES radio net is held at 8:00 p.m. on the first Monday of the month.
+It is held on the second Monday when the first Monday is a legal holiday.
+All municipal RACES units and other designated operators are invited to participate.

 After a municipality roll call, the net control will announce news and upcoming events related to RACES and ARES.
 Other net check-ins may also request time for announcements related to RACES, ARES, or other public service events.